 Step 3: Prop Open the Incision

 Before you prop open the incision, the next step is optional but I like to use it to ensure the most success.
 Take the tip of a toothpick, dip it in water, and then dip it in a rooting hormone.
+I like to use the following rooting hormone, available on Amazon: Garden Safe Take Root Rooting Hormone.
+This will speed up the formation of roots.
 Then take the toothpick and gently apply the rooting hormone to the incision that you’ve made.

 Then take the toothpick and gently insert the center of the toothpick horizontally into the incision so that it can hold open the cut while the roots are growing.
 Then take your scissors and cut off both ends of the toothpick.
 You’ll want to do this so that the points of the toothpick don’t pierce holes into the plastic wrap once you wrap it in Step 5.

 Take your sphagnum moss that you have soaking in water and squeeze out all the excess moisture with your hands.
 You want it damp, but not dripping wet otherwise your plant may rot.
 Then gently wrap the moss around where you cut the stem and gently squeeze it into a ball so that there is proper contact between the moss and the cut that you’ve made.